 But the Hastings District Council had no problem with it at the start of a resource consent hearing seeking approval to fix a track on Te Mata Peak.

-The track is on land owned by Craggy Range, which became the meat in a council-iwi sandwich when it was given approval to build the track.
+The track was built by Craggy Range, which became the meat in a council-iwi sandwich when it was given approval to build the track.